hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/Deployment_Experience.md

 I'm taking notes when deploy machine learning model on production.

+## Golden Rule
+* Even if you did most of the work, remember to praise your teammates for their support and their efforts.
+Say that repeatly.
+As for what to say to your manager, it depends.
+But always remember to appreciate their time and patience for any question you are not certain to answer to production team.

 ## Preparation
 ### From Data Science Team
 #### Feature Set